Hurry-up offense: Two-minute drill

 The two-minute drill is a high-pressure and fast-paced situational strategy where a team will focus on clock management, maximizing the number of plays available for a scoring attempt before a half (or game) expires.
 The tactics employed during this time involve managing players, substitutions, time-outs, and clock-stopping plays to get as many plays in as possible.
 In the first half, either team may employ the two-minute drill; however, near the end of the game, only a team tied or losing employs the strategy.
 Most famously, the two-minute drill references end-of-game drives by a team tied or trailing by one possession.

 The two-minute drill is named for the point in the game, frequently after the two minute warning, when it is employed.
 If significantly more time remains, a team's standard strategies are still viable; if significantly less, a team has little option beyond a Hail Mary pass or the hook and lateral.

 Play calling during the two-minute drill emphasizes high probabilities of significant yardage gains or clock stoppages.
 To help control the clock, teams tend to pass rather than run and to pass near the sidelines rather than the middle of the field.
 The former provides for incomplete passes while the latter allows the receiver to run out of bounds, both stopping the clock.
 When plays that do not stop the clock occur, the offense relies on a combination of hurry-up plays and spiking the football – a play where the quarterback stops the clock by immediately throwing the ball into the ground (sacrificing a down by doing so) – and time-outs to minimize time lost.
-Additionally, in college football, the offense can temporarily stop the clock by gaining a first down.
+Previously, in college football, the offense was able to temporarily stop the clock by gaining a first down.
+Due to a rule change beginning in the 2023 season, the clock will now run after gaining a first down, except for the last two minutes of each half.

 Finally, as the offense gets closer to scoring, their clock management stance may shift towards running out the clock in an effort to deny the opponent their own opportunity for a two-minute drill.